Use this link to our automated application system to apply for the Integrated Studies (BA/MPH) Degree

 Required Materials for a Completed Application:

 - Transcripts: Include school-issued unofficial transcripts, scanned and uploaded for all colleges or universities attended.
-Electronic transcripts can also be emailed to firstname.lastname@example.org

 - Resume/CV: Upload your current resume/CV outlining all work experience and volunteer roles with timeframes.
 Make sure to highlight any completed research positions or opportunities experienced

-- Letters of Recommendation: Two letters of recommendation are required.
+- Letters of Recommendation: Three letters of recommendation are required.
 A professor who can attest to your academic or professional experience is recommended to write one or more of these recommendations.
 The online application will request recommenders' contact info for electronic submission

 |IGS Application Deadline||March 1|